OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 --private-ip-address 10.0.0.5 \
 --public-ip-name myPublicIP2

-# Create a third IP configuration, and associate it toohello NIC.
+# Create a third IP configuration, and associate it to the NIC.
 This configuration has  static private IP address and   # no public IP address.

 azure network nic ip-config create \
 --resource-group $RgName \